Deltares-research/Rouveen-waterpasanalyse/README.md

 # Spirit levelling in Rouveen
-The code in this repository uses spirit levelling data, which measures the movement of the subsurface.
-It then calculates changes in measurements with respect to Normaal Amsterdams Peil (NAP).
+The code in this repository uses spirit levelling data, which measures the movement of the subsurface with respect to Normaal Amsterdams Peil (NAP).
 The data is collected for location Rouveen.

 # Folder structure